 - 1.3.4.
 In the scenario described in clause 1.3.3 (c), the resulting work product must be clearly qualified, with both the title of the report and the scope of the work set out in the report acknowledging the relevant limitations.
 All reasonable attempts must be made to comply with this Professional Standard to the fullest extent possible.
 A description of the areas where change would be needed to enable the creation of an unqualified work product must be disclosed along with a description of the reasons for issuing qualified work. - 1.3.5.
 If a Member does not comply with this Professional Standard then that may constitute Misconduct under the Institute's Disciplinary Scheme, although proper account will be taken of provisions of clauses 1.3.3 and 1.3.4. - 1.3.6.
+A Member who provides advice performed in accordance with clause 1.1.1 under this Professional Standard: - i) must be an Eligible Actuary; and - ii) must exercise his or her independent professional judgement and give impartial advice.

-Work performed in accordance with clause 1.1.1 is Prescribed Actuarial Advice; work performed in accordance with clauses 1.1.2 and 1.1.3 is not Prescribed Actuarial Advice.
-Members' attention is directed towards the requirements of the Code in relation to Prescribed Actuarial Advice, as well as to Practice Guideline 1 (General Actuarial Practice). - 1.3.7.
+Work performed under this Professional Standard is designated as an Applicable Service.
+As such, the Member's attention is directed towards the requirements of Practice Guideline 1 (General Actuarial Practice).

+1.3.7.
 This Professional Standard does not constitute legal advice.
 Any interpretation or commentary within this Professional Standard regarding specific legislative or regulatory requirements reflects the expectations of the Institute but does not guarantee compliance under applicable legislation or regulations.
-Accordingly,

-Members should seek clarification from the relevant regulator and/or seek legal advice in the event they are unsure or require specific guidance regarding their legal or regulatory obligations.
+Accordingly, Members should seek clarification from the relevant regulator and/or seek legal advice in the event they are unsure or require specific guidance regarding their legal or regulatory obligations.